AlynxZhou/hexo-theme-aria/README.md

 	16. MathJax:

 		[MathJax](https://www.mathjax.org/) is a library of displaying math formula in webpage, because it is large, ARIA does not contain it.
-If you need it, first set `cdn` of `mathjax` to your MathJax CDNand add `mathjax: true` to the page's front-matter in which you has formula.
+If you need it, first **set `cdn` of `mathjax` to your MathJax CDN** and **add `mathjax: true` to the page's front-matter in which you has formula**.
 Set `global` to `true` can enable MathJax in all pages but it will let other pages slow.

 	17. Library CDN: